Using Title I, Title II, Title IV + ESSER Funds for Wayfinder

 ESSER

-Standard practice dictates that all services and materials must be delivered prior to the liquidation of grant funds.
-However, according to FAQs issued in 2022, the US Department of Education recognized the unique circumstances pertaining to pandemic recovery needs and the flexibility these circumstances require.
-This flexibility allows for the pre-payment of contracts that allow Local Education Agencies (LEAs) to:
+* Standard practice dictates that all services and materials must be delivered prior to the liquidation of grant funds.
+However, according to FAQs issued in 2022, the US Department of Education recognized the unique circumstances pertaining to pandemic recovery needs and the flexibility these circumstances required.
+This allowed for the pre-payment of contracts that allow Local Education Agencies (LEAs) to:

-A 2023 memo from the US Department of Education reiterates that ESSER funds may be used to pre-pay for contracts extending beyond the liquidation date of December 30, 2024 and provides the following clarification.
+A 2023 memo from the US Department of Education reiterated that ESSER funds could be used to pre-pay for contracts extending beyond the liquidation date of December 30, 2024 and provided the following clarification.

 The question of whether services may extend a reasonable time beyond the obligation and liquidation period is fact-specific and should be considered by the State on a case-by-case basis.